grimm-co/NotQuite0DayFriday/2021.10.28-nagios/README.md

 default exposes all external commands to be used by a client, all default installations of Nagios are vulnerable to the external command XSS bugs described below.
-If external commands were disabled by default, than those XSS bugs would only affect Nagios servers in environments in which the vulnerable external commands were explicitly allowed by administrators.
+If external commands were disabled by default, then those XSS bugs would only affect Nagios servers in environments in which the vulnerable external commands were explicitly allowed by administrators.
 We suspect that the number of vulnerable servers in the latter case would be much lower than in the case of the former.